copasi/model_replicator/README.md

 ## Usage

 See User Manual for complete description of how to use *sbmodelr*.
-Detailed examples are also provided in the Examples folder.
+Detailed examples are also provided in the *examples* folder.

 ## Credits